supseven-at/supi/README.md

 Change/override the properties in `plugin.tx_supi` to customize.
 The sources for the Javascript and the CSS are Typescript and SCSS, which can be included in custom build piplines.

+You can adjust most of the settings via scss variables or css variables. this will fit most of the usecases.

 ## License

 [GPL 3.0 or later](LICENSE)